Friends of Quarry Park

 (d) Election of Treasurer

-Robin Oulton was proposed by MB, seconded by AD and agreed.
-Note
+Robin Oulton was proposed by MS, seconded by TW and thanked for his work.

 (e) Representatives on Sutton Local Committee

-Agreed to set the date as Saturday 6th July 2024.
+Agreed to set the date as Saturday 28th June 2025.
 Details at the next meeting in May.
-All
+MS will inform the scouts, so they know early for planning.
+(Post meeting note – amended to 14th June 2025) All

 5 Neighbourhood Fund Grant work